bigchaindb/multi-ledger-integrations/README.md

 ## Approach

-1. A transactions is created in BigchainDB with some data
+1. A transaction is created in BigchainDB with some data
 1. Another transaction is created in another ledger (ex: IOTA) with same data
 1. The BigchainDB transcation is updated with transaction Id of transaction from other ledgers